rahulCSENITTE/US_Currency_Exchange/index.md

 ## Case Scenario

 In this project we are simulating the working of currency exchange service.
-Following project we have used few assumptions.
+We have used the following assumptions.
 1. The Currency exchange service is limited to USA currency in Dollars and Indian Currency in Rupees.
 2. Exchange Value 1 Dollar = 73 Rupees.